Landmark Media Enterprises: Former properties

 On July 14 of that year, it was announced that WTVF in Nashville, Tennessee would be sold to Bonten Media Group, but that sale did not close.
 Landmark eventually sold the station to Journal Communications in 2012.

 In October 2008, the company suspended further sales of its properties, citing the ongoing credit crisis, with the exception of The Virginian-Pilot newspaper.

-Landmark sold the News & Record newspaper in Greensboro, North Carolina to Berkshire Hathaway on January 31, 2013.
+On January 31, 2013, Landmark sold the News & Record newspaper in Greensboro, North Carolina to Berkshire Hathaway.
 In May 2013, Landmark sold the Roanoke Times, the metropolitan newspaper serving Roanoke, Virginia, also to Berkshire Hathaway.

 Landmark sold its Maryland newspapers to The Baltimore Sun Media Group on May 1, 2014.

 CBS affiliate KLAS-TV, based in Las Vegas, Nevada, was acquired by Landmark in 1978 from a trust left by Howard Hughes upon his death.
 On November 21, 2014, Nexstar Broadcasting Group announced that it planned to purchase KLAS for $145 million.
 The sale closed on February 13, 2015.

-In 2016, Dominion Enterprises sold Dominion Marine Media (BoatTrader.com, YachtWorld.com, Boats.com) to funds advised by Apax Partners.
+In July 2016, Dominion Enterprises sold Dominion Marine Media (BoatTrader.com, YachtWorld.com, Boats.com) to funds advised by Apax Partners.
 The company is now Boats Group.

-In 2017, Dominion Enterprises sold Dominion Web Solutions (CycleTrader.com, RVTrader.com, CommercialTruckTrader.com, EquipmentTrader.com) to Eurazeo and West Street Capital Partners VII, a fund managed by the Goldman Sachs Merchant Banking Division.
+In May 2017, Dominion Enterprises sold Dominion Web Solutions (CycleTrader.com, RVTrader.com, CommercialTruckTrader.com, EquipmentTrader.com) to Eurazeo and West Street Capital Partners VII, a fund managed by the Goldman Sachs Merchant Banking Division, for $680 million.
 The company is now called Trader Interactive.

 On Sept.
-12, 2017, CoStar Group agreed to purchase the ForRent apartment advertising division of Dominion Enterprises.
+12, 2017, CoStar Group agreed to purchase the ForRent apartment advertising division of Dominion Enterprises in exchange for $350 million in cash and $35 million in CoStar Group stock.

-In May 2018, Landmark sold The Virginian-Pilot and its associated publications and websites to Tribune Publishing.
+In May 2018, Landmark sold The Virginian-Pilot and its associated publications and websites to Tribune Publishing for $34 million.

-In October 2019, Landmark sold Expedient Data Centers to AMP Capital.
+In October 2019, Landmark sold Expedient Data Centers to AMP Capital for $500 million.

-In November 2020, Landmark sold its seven+ remaining Colorado newspapers -- Brighton Standard Blade, Fort Lupton Press, Commerce City Sentinel Express, Metro Advertiser, Canyon Courier, Clear Creek Courant and 285 Hustler to Colorado Community Media.
+In November 2020, Landmark sold its remaining Colorado newspapers (Brighton Standard Blade, Fort Lupton Press, Commerce City Sentinel Express, Metro Advertiser, Canyon Courier, Clear Creek Courant and 285 Hustler) to Colorado Community Media.

 In April 2021, Landmark announced the sale of Homes.com, a unit of its Dominion Enterprises subsidiary, to CoStar Group Inc. for $156 million.